 By the time you get to the high-series Calligraphy model (from $81,130.60 driveaway), the materials are a lot swankier and there’s a head-up display, Nappa leather and a sunroof.
 Across the range, the Santa Fe’s cabin emulates the bold exterior design and comes with loads of thoughtful storage solutions, including dual cupholders built into the back doors.
 Topping it off, the Santa Fe is also slick to drive, with decent performance and an effortless feel around town.

-More: Hyundai Santa Fe review
+More: Research and compare new and used Hyundai Santa Fe models

 Also consider: Toyota Kluger